awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

 ### Recipe variables in authorization policies<a name="ipc-authorization-policy-recipe-variables"></a>

-If you use [Greengrass nucleus](greengrass-nucleus-component.md) v2\.6\.0 or later, you can use the `{iot:thingName}` [recipe variable](component-recipe-reference.md#recipe-variables) in authorization policies\.
+If you use [Greengrass nucleus](greengrass-nucleus-component.md) v2\.6\.0 or later, and you set the Greengrass nucleus' [interpolateComponentConfiguration](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-interpolate-component-configuration) configuration option to `true`, you can use the `{iot:thingName}` [recipe variable](component-recipe-reference.md#recipe-variables) in authorization policies\.
 When you need an authorization policy that includes the core device's name, such as for MQTT topics or device shadows, you can use this recipe variable to configure a single authorization policy for a group of core devices\.
 For example, you can allow a component access to the following resource for shadow IPC operations\.

 ```
 $aws/things/{iot:thingName}/shadow/